-I plan to migrate AWS Organizations member accounts from one Organization to another Organization.
+I want to migrate AWS Organizations member accounts from one Organization to another Organization.
 What should I consider before starting the migration process?

-- You have the permissions you need to move both the payer and member accounts in the Organization.
+- You have the permissions that you need to move both the management and member accounts in the Organization.

 - You backed up any reports from the member accounts that you need to keep.
 The member accounts can't access these reports after leaving the Organization.

-- You have a plan to address any charges that are incurred while the accounts are migrating.
+- You have a valid payment method on the member account to address any charges that are incurred while the accounts are migrating.

-- You have a plan to update the tax information for any accounts that are changing Organizations.
+- Review and update the tax information for any accounts that are changing Organizations.